 To discuss which form of Equity contract may apply to an engagement, please contact an Equity Business Representative.
 The information contained on Equity's website is for information purposes only.
 In the case of a discrepancy between information stated here and Equity's specific agreements and policies, the terms of the respective agreement or policy shall prevail.

 The Canadian Theatre Agreement (CTA) is negotiated between Equity and the Professional Association of Canadian Theatres (PACT).
 Many professional regional theatre companies across Canada are signatories to this Agreement.

 The 2015-2018 CTA took effect June 29, 2015 and remains in effect until June 24 2018.

-The CTA is comprised of two components; the CTA material terms booklet and the 2012-2015 CTA Fee Booklet.
+The CTA consists of two components - the CTA material terms booklet and the CTA Fee Booklet.

-is the instrument by which a member of Equity may be engaged to appear in non- or semi-professional productions (as defined by Equity).
-The 2009-2014 Guest Artist Policy is in effect until September 7, 2014.
+The Guest Artist Policy is the instrument by which a member of Equity may be engaged to appear in non- or semi-professional productions (as defined by Equity).
+The 2014-2015 Guest Artist Policy Extension is in effect until September 6, 2015.

 The two-tiered minimum fee structure is essentially a simplified form of the company category calculation.
 The first tier of minimum fees applies to engagements engaged in productions which are presented in a venue of less than 300 seats and with a ticket price that does not exceed $30.
 The second tier of minimum fees, reflecting a 30% premium, would apply if either the capacity of the venue in which the production will be presented is 300 seats or more, or the ticket price is $30 or more.